 But in 2016, the stunner was the TFV8 from SMOK with seven available coil heads rated over 100 watts.
 The TFV4 from 2015 was no slouch, but the TFV8 was the first real “super tank” (although we borrow the term from a Tobeco tank).
 The TFV8 was the first popular tank with coils that could consistently breach 200-watt mark, and beyond.
 One TFV8 coil head was rated for up to 300 watts.

 If you are a vaper that lives for show-stopping clouds and hot, tasty vapor, these super tanks must be on your list to try.
-These are some of the best so far in 2017.
+These are some of the best so far that came out since last year.

 Sense Blazer 200